 2. We Laugh More Together

 If we don’t have dinner at the table, we tend to watch a TV show together.
-Lately, we have been watching a lot of cooking shows like Young Sheldon and or Gordon Ramsay’s 24 Hours To Hell And Back.
+Lately, we have been watching a lot of 20-40 minutes shows like Young Sheldon and or Gordon Ramsay’s 24 Hours To Hell And Back.
 Both of these shows give us a chance to laugh together.
 And a family that laughs together is a closer family.
 My son and I love to watch my wife get grossed out by the rotten food Gordon Ramsay finds on his show.
 It is hilarious.
 These are the kinds of experiences that are making us closer.

 3. Our First Instinct Is Dinner Together